Half Marathon Training: What Is Zone 4 / Threshold?

 Adjust based on effort or heart rate.
 Threshold isn’t about speed alone, it’s about sustainable discomfort.

-Further Reading: Explore the Full Half Marathon Zone Series
+Further Reading: the Half Marathon Series

 Half Marathon Training: What Is Zone 1 / Recovery?